-A picture that has imprinted itself in my mind quite often over the last few weeks is that of a well of water overflowing.
-The water causes flowers to bloom all around the well, bringing new life and beauty to what was once barren.
+A picture that has imprinted itself in my mind quite often lately is that of a well overflowing.
+The water causes flowers to bloom all around the well, bringing new life and beauty to ground that was once barren.

-I've been thinking about this paradox of how brokenness helps us bloom.
-I think our emotions are like that.
-Emotions, particularly the hard ones like anger, sadness, and hurt, often help us express our core wounds and start the healing process.
+Consider the paradox of how brokenness helps us bloom.
+I think our feelings are like that.
+Emotions—particularly the hard ones like anger, sadness and hurt—often help to unearth our core wounds and start the healing process.

-A therapist once told me to picture my soul like a garden and asked me to think about the different states my soul garden could experience.
-At the time, I sketched a picture with four quadrants depicting a garden that was completely barren, a wasteland, and then in each quadrant, the garden began to grow through nourishment from the sun, water, air, and my loving care.
+A therapist once told me to picture my soul like a garden and then imagine the different states of being my soul-garden might experience.
+At that time, I sketched a picture of a garden with four quadrants: the first was a completely barren wasteland; in each subsequent quadrant, there was more growth and lushness as my garden received nourishment from the sun, water, air and my loving care.

 The truth is that we all have wounds.
 We all have trauma.
-We all have things that happened to us that we would rather forget or pretend never happened.
+We all have events from our past that we would rather forget or pretend never happened.
 Yet, the wounds from those incidents have shaped our story and our very being.

 Henri Nouwen, one of my favorite theologians, writes about how our wounds can eventually be used to bring healing to others.
 By being vulnerable and sharing our own brokenness, we bring others out of their isolation and pain.
 No longer feeling alone with a problem brings miracles of recovery.